mosra/magnum-bindings/doc/python/magnum.math.rst

         Currently, doing :py:`from magnum import math` will bring in the Magnum's math module which at the moment *does not* contain the well-known Python APIs and constants.
-In particular, calling `magnum.math.sin()` expects an explicit `Deg` / `Rad` type, while Python's `math.sin()` doesn't.
+In particular, calling :ref:`magnum.math.sin()` expects an explicit :ref:`Deg` / :ref:`Rad` type, while Python's :ref:`math.sin()` doesn't.
 This will get resolved either by making all Python overloads present in the same module or giving the user an option whether to use Magnum math or Python math.
         For now, to avoid confusion, do for example this:

         .. code:: pycon